msande135/msande135.github.io/index.markdown

 ## Lecture schedule

 - All chapters reference Easley & Kleinberg ([PDF](https://www.cs.cornell.edu/home/kleinber/networks-book/))
+- Slides are posted to Canvas by the start of lectures

 | Week    |    | Topic | Reading | Assignments |
 | --- | --- | --- | --- | --- |